smcclatchy/gene-expression-qtl/_episodes/11-mediation-analysis.md

+GWAS studies show that most disease-associated variants are found in non-coding regions.
+This fact leads to the idea that regulation of gene expression is an important mechanism enabling genetic variants to affect complex traits.
+Mediation analysis can identify a causal chain from genetic variants to molecular and clinical phenotypes.
+It is widely used in the social sciences including psychology.
+In biomedicine, mediation analysis has been employed to investigate how gene expression mediates the effects of genetic variants on complex phenotypes and disease.

+Below, a genetic variant (non-coding SNP) indirectly regulates expression of gene 2 through a mediator, gene 1.
+The SNP regulates expression of gene 1 in cis, and expression of gene 1 influences expression of gene 2 in trans.

 ![A non-coding SNP affects expression of gene 1 in cis.
 Gene 1 mediates expression of gene 2.](../fig/mediator-gene1.png)

 ![Chromosome 13 gene Akr1e1 is affected by expression in both cis and trans by genes on chromosomes 13 and 4.](../fig/LOD-plot-Akr1e1.png)